Pregnancy SmartSiteTM

 The procedure can also be done by inserting a needle into your liver by moving it through the jugular vein.

 If you receive sedation for this test, you will need someone to drive you home.
+You should not drive, operate machinery, or make important or legal decisions for 24 hours after sedation.

 How to Prepare for the Test